Denosumab

 Atypical fractures of the femur

-In the osteoporosis clinical trial program, atypical femoral fractures were reported rarely in patients treated with denosumab.
+In the osteoporosis clinical trial programme, atypical femoral fractures were reported rarely in patients treated with denosumab.

 Diverticulitis

-In a single phase III placebo-controlled clinical trial in patients with prostate cancer receiving ADT an imbalance in diverticulitis adverse events was observed (1.2% denosumab, 0% placebo).
+In a single phase III placebo-controlled clinical trial in patients with prostate cancer receiving androgen deprivation therapy (ADT), an imbalance in diverticulitis adverse events was observed (1.2% denosumab, 0% placebo).
 The incidence of diverticulitis was comparable between treatment groups in postmenopausal women or men with osteoporosis and in women undergoing aromatase inhibitor therapy for non-metastatic breast cancer.

 Drug-related hypersensitivity reactions